ubc-cpsc455-2024S/project-18_fps_addicts/README.md

 - Standard requirements:
   * A local chatbox for each study spot where users can talk to eachother.
   * Robustness for mobile browsers
-  * Ability to select distance from one study spot to another point on the map
+  * Ability to select distance from one study spot to another point on the map.
+  * Addition of study spots booking links from various websites, such as the UBC library website.
 - Stretch requirements:
   * Account creations and authenication via student email to keep chatbox free of bots
+  * Implement frequency of study spots display on maps
   * Chat auto moderation

 ## Two Minimal Requirements broken down: